ziutek/blas/README.md

 Any function is implemented in generic Go and if it is justified, it is optimized for AMD64 (using SSE2 instructions).

+AMD64 implementation uses MOVUPS/MOVUPD instructions if all strides equal to 1 so it run fast on Nehalem, Sandy Bridge and newer processors but relatively slow on older processors.

 Any implemented function has its own unity test and benchmark.

 #### Implemented functions